 Rules governing the endowments of the Society

-- It is incumbent on the applicant and also the supervisor to acquaint themselves with the details of the instructions below, and with the information given under the heading “Advice for applicants”.
+- It is incumbent on the applicant, and also the supervisor, to acquaint themselves with the details of the instructions below, and with the information given under the heading “Advice for applicants”.
 It is very important that the applicant carefully addresses any specific requirements of the endowment to which the application is directed.

 - The application form associated with each specific endowment must be used.